johnmogi/ai_story_generator/ART/1/photorealistic.md

 spirit and prowess.
 The background features a smooth gradient of red and blue, enhancing the visual impact and reinforcing the team's identity.
 Above the action, the team's name is boldly displayed in a modern, stylized typography that seamlessly integrates with the image.
-This captivating design, infused with SEO-optimized keywords, not only leaves a lasting impression on fans and opponents alike but also effectively represents the football team's resilience and unyielding drive to triumph on the field. --upbeta --s 750 --v 5 prompt 4: epic background art, simple hacker theme, divine color scheme, mystical codes, alphanumeric sequence, magic, high quality 4k, render in octane --v 5 --ar 9:16 prompt 5: Pov Highly defined macrophotography of a realistic cat wearing reflective sunglasses relaxing at the tropical island, dramatic light --ar 2:3 --s 750 --v 5
+This captivating design, infused with SEO-optimized keywords, not only leaves a lasting impression on fans and opponents alike but also effectively represents the football team's resilience and unyielding drive to triumph on the field. --upbeta --s 750  prompt 4: epic background art, simple hacker theme, divine color scheme, mystical codes, alphanumeric sequence, magic, high quality 4k, render in octane  --ar 9:16 prompt 5: Pov Highly defined macrophotography of a realistic cat wearing reflective sunglasses relaxing at the tropical island, dramatic light --ar 2:3 --s 750
 Thank you for providing the examples of prompts used in Midjourney V5.
 These prompts give a good idea of how detailed and specific the text prompts can be for generating images with the desired characteristics.
 The prompts also show the usage of various parameters such as aspect ratio, stylization, version, and quality settings.
 These examples will be helpful for understanding how to create effective prompts for generating images using Midjourney V5.
 Okey great. would you say you understand how Midjourney works now?
 Y or N

 Great.
 Here are some more examples of Midjourney prompts.
-Prompt 1: conjoined twins attched at the side, dirty, tattered, cinematic light, ultra realistic, high contrast, hdr, dark rich colors, photography, powerful, stare, weathered face, 30 - megapixel, 4k, 85 - mm - lens, sharp - focus, intricately - detailed, long exposure time, f/ 8, ISO 100, shutter - speed 1/ 125, diffuse - back - lighting, award - winning photograph, facing - camera, High - sharpness, depth - of - field, ultra - detailed photography --ar 3:2 --q 2 --v 5.
-Prompt 3: Full Body beautiful blonde, wearing a brown jacket, photography, Canon EOS 5D Mark IV DSLR camera, EF 50mm f/1.8 STM lens, Resolution 30.4 megapixels, ISO sensitivity:
+Prompt 1: conjoined twins attched at the side, dirty, tattered, cinematic light, ultra realistic, high contrast, hdr, dark rich colors, photography, powerful, stare, weathered face, 30 - megapixel, 4k, 85 - mm - lens, sharp - focus, intricately - detailed, long exposure time, f/ 8, ISO 100, shutter - speed 1/ 125, diffuse - back - lighting, award - winning photograph, facing - camera, High - sharpness, depth - of - field, ultra - detailed photography --ar 3:2 --q 2  Prompt 3: Full Body beautiful blonde, wearing a brown jacket, photography, Canon EOS 5D Mark IV DSLR camera, EF 50mm f/1.8 STM lens, Resolution 30.4 megapixels, ISO sensitivity:
-32,000, Shutter speed 8000 second --ar 9:16 --upbeta --v 5.
-Prompt 4: hasselblad 24mm full body shot photography of gorgeous satisfied looking african woman, detailed natural skin, no makeup, detailed eyes, long dreadlocks --ar 2:3 --q 5 --v 5 --v 4.
-Prompt 5: Beautiful dark red sunset over the sea shore at night, intricate, amazing, beautiful, realistic, ultra high resolution, wide angle, depth of field, π dynamic lighting --ar 1:2 --v 5
+32,000, Shutter speed 8000 second --ar 9:16 --upbeta  Prompt 4: hasselblad 24mm full body shot photography of gorgeous satisfied looking african woman, detailed natural skin, no makeup, detailed eyes, long dreadlocks --ar 2:3 --q 5  --v 4.
+Prompt 5: Beautiful dark red sunset over the sea shore at night, intricate, amazing, beautiful, realistic, ultra high resolution, wide angle, depth of field, π dynamic lighting --ar 1:2 --v
-Thank you for providing more examples of Midjourney prompts.
-These examples further demonstrate the level of detail and specificity that can be used in text prompts to generate desired images.
-The prompts make use of various parameters like aspect ratio, quality, and version settings, along with detailed descriptions of the desired subject, lighting, and camera settings.
-These examples will be useful for understanding the range of possibilities when generating images using Midjourney

-Here are some more prompt examples: Prompt 1: A stunning, ultra-realistic photograph of a fierce Viking warrior meticulously sharpening his formidable blade amidst the rugged, untamed wilderness of the Scandinavian landscape.
+Prompt 1: A stunning, ultra-realistic photograph of a fierce Viking warrior meticulously sharpening his formidable blade amidst the rugged, untamed wilderness of the Scandinavian landscape.
 The scene is captured with a Nikon D850 camera using a 70-200mm f/2.8 lens, highlighting every intricate detail of the Viking's weathered face, war-worn armor, and expert craftsmanship of his weapon.
 The settings used are an aperture of f/4, ISO 400, and a shutter speed of 1/200 sec, balancing the natural light and shadows to emphasize the intensity and determination in the Viking's eyes.
-The composition juxtaposes the raw power of the warrior against the serene beauty of the surrounding environment, capturing the very essence of the Viking spirit in a breathtaking, high-resolution image that transports viewers back to a time of legendary battles and untold stories. --ar 16:9 --q 1.5 --v 5.
-Prompt 2: A stunning and atmospheric 1970's New York street cafe captured in a nostalgic and cinematic style, reminiscent of the golden age of film photography.
+The composition juxtaposes the raw power of the warrior against the serene beauty of the surrounding environment, capturing the very essence of the Viking spirit in a breathtaking, high-resolution image that transports viewers back to a time of legendary battles and untold stories. --ar 16:9 --q 1.5 Prompt 2: A stunning and atmospheric 1970's New York street cafe captured in a nostalgic and cinematic style, reminiscent of the golden age of film photography.
 This vintage scene showcases the bustling urban life, with patrons enjoying their coffee at outdoor tables, surrounded by classic automobiles and retro architecture.
 The photograph is skillfully composed, using a Leica M3 rangefinder camera paired with a Summicron 35mm